poseidon-framework/poseidon-framework.github.io/trident.md

 | YYY023      | POP5       | F           | n/a               | K                 | H                 |
 | YYY024      | POP5       | M           | n/a               | L                 | I                 |

-##### Treatment of the .ssf file while merging
+##### Treatment of the `.ssf` file while merging

-The Sequencing Source File (short .ssf file) is forged in exactly the same way as the janno file.
-SSF files that are present are included in the forge product in the way that the user expects, following selection of those entities which are listed in the `poseidon_IDs` columns of the SSF files.
-Columns that are only present in some packages, including those not defined by our [Schema] are also included in the forged product in the same way as described for Janno above.
+The Sequencing Source File (short `.ssf` file) is forged in exactly the same way as the `.janno` file. `.ssf` files that are present are included in the forge product, following selection of those entities which are listed in the `poseidon_IDs` columns.
+Columns that are only present in some packages, including those not defined in the Poseidon package specification, are also included in the forged product in the same way as described for `.janno` files above.

-##### Treatment of the .bib file while merging
+##### Treatment of the `.bib` file while merging

 In the forge process all relevant samples for the output package are determined.
-This includes their .janno entries and therefore the information on the publication keys documented for them in the .janno `Publication` column.
-The output .bib file compiles only the relevant references for the samples in the output package.
-It includes the references exactly once and is sorted alphabetically (by key).
+This includes their `.janno` entries and therefore the information on the publication keys documented for them in the `.janno` `Publication` column.
+The output `.bib` file compiles only the relevant references for the samples in the output package.
+It includes the references exactly once and is sorted alphabetically by key.

 ##### Other options